-If you wish to create an altar to Ossain, set it with an image of him, a green cloth, and green or white candles.
+If you wish to create an altar to Ossain, set it with a statue of him, a green cloth, and green candles or white candles.
 Ideally, his altar should also have his staff.
 For altar offerings, he enjoys candles and rum.

-As his staff demonstrates, he has the power to watch over humanity, and sees the cause of all of life's physical, mental, and spiritual illnesses.
-Because of this, diviner herbalists use divination to speak to Ossain, to diagnose problems and create remedies.
+As his staff demonstrates, he has the power to watch over humanity and sees the cause of all of life's physical, mental, and spiritual illnesses.
+Because of this, diviner herbalists use divination to speak to Ossain, when diagnosing problems, and creating remedies.